 Claude Web Search Citations Return 404 or Wrong Page

 Claude returns a confident answer with web-search citations.
-You click one of the little numbered links and either land on a 404 page, a domain root that has nothing to do with the claim, or an entirely different article on the same site.
-This breaks trust fast: if the citation cannot be verified, the underlying fact is suspect.
-The root cause is usually one of three: Claude paraphrased the URL slightly during generation, the source page moved or was deleted between crawl and click, or the page is paywalled and Claude saw a syndicated copy.
-Each of these has a different recovery path, and most cases let you rescue the real source.
+You click one of the little numbered links and either hit a 404, land on a domain root that has nothing to do with the claim, or open a different article on the same site.
+Trust breaks fast: if the citation cannot be verified, the underlying fact is suspect.

 Common causes